Delaware Medicaid / Diamond State Health Plan Plus Long Term Care Programs, Benefits & Eligibility Requirements

 Nursing Home / Institutional Medicaid

-Some of the things Delaware Medicaid won’t cover in a nursing home are a private room, specialized food, comfort items not considered routine (tobacco, sweets and cosmetics, for example), personal reading items, plants, flowers, and any care services not considered medically necessary.
+Items not covered include a private room, specialized food, comfort items not considered routine (tobacco, sweets and cosmetics, for example) and any care services not considered medically necessary.

-Home and Community Based Service (HCBS) Waivers
+Home and Community Based Services (HCBS) Waivers

 Delaware residents can receive HCBS benefits through the state’s Long Term Care Community Services (LTCCS) program.